J-pop: City pop

 In the early 1980s, with the spread of car stereos, the term city pop (シティーポップ, shitī poppu) came to describe a type of popular music that had a big city theme.
 Tokyo in particular inspired many songs of this form.
 During this time, music fans and artists in Japan were influenced by album-oriented rock (especially adult contemporary) and crossover (especially jazz fusion).
 City pop was affected by new music, though its origins have been traced back to the mid-1970s, with the work of the Japanese rock band Happy End and its former member Haruomi Hosono, as well as Tatsuro Yamashita.

-The popularity of city pop declined when the Japanese asset price bubble burst in 1990.
+The popularity of city pop plummeted when the Japanese asset price bubble burst in 1990.
 Its musical characteristics (except its "cultural background") were inherited by 1990s Shibuya-kei musicians such as Pizzicato Five and Flipper's Guitar.

 Growth of the Japanese rock industry

 Throughout the 1980s, rock bands such as Southern All Stars, RC Succession, Anzen Chitai, The Checkers, The Alfee, and The Blue Hearts became popular.
 Anzen Chitai came from Yosui Inoue's backup band.
 On December 1, 1983, rock singer Yutaka Ozaki debuted at the age of 18.
 In 1986, The Alfee became the first artists to play a concert in front of an audience of 100,000 people in Japan.
 Some Japanese musicians, such as Boøwy, TM Network, and Buck-Tick, were influenced by New Romanticism.

 Boøwy became an especially influential rock band, whose members included singer Kyosuke Himuro and guitarist Tomoyasu Hotei.
 Their three albums reached number one in 1988, making them the first male artists to have three number-ones within a single year.
 Subsequent Japanese rock bands were modeled on this band.
 Guitarist Tak Matsumoto, who supported TM Network's concerts, formed rock duo B'z with singer Koshi Inaba in 1988.

 In the late 1980s, girl band Princess Princess became a successful pop-rock band.
 Their singles "Diamonds" and "Sekai de Ichiban Atsui Natsu" ("World's Hottest Summer") were ranked at the number-one and number-two spots, respectively, on the 1989 Oricon Yearly Single Charts.

 In the late 1980s, a new trend also emerged in Japanese rock music: the visual kei, a movement notable by male bands who wore makeup, extravagant hair styles, and androgynous costumes.
 The most successful representatives of the movement are X Japan (formerly known as "X") and Buck-Tick.
 X Japan released their first album Vanishing Vision on the indie label Extasy Records in 1988; their album Blue Blood was released on CBS Sony in 1989.
 Blue Blood sold 712,000 copies, and their 1991 album Jealousy sold over 1.11 million copies.
 Surprisingly, X Japan were a heavy metal band, but guitarist hide later came under the influence of alternative rock, releasing his first solo album Hide Your Face in 1994 and launching his successful solo career.